ArjunBalaji79/KD_CompVision/README.md

-## Implementation of Knowledge Distillation of VIT-H to Efficient B3 Encoder Architecture by using a pretrained VIT-H model on CIFAR-10.
+## Implementation of Knowledge Distillation of VIT-H to Efficient B3 Encoder Architecture on CIFAR-10.